aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/daytime/birkhot-hashahar/ribon-haolamim-in-seder-tefilot-rambam-constantinople-1509.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Always may a person revere Heaven in solitude,[foot]lit. seclusion[/foot] to contemplate Truth and articulate truth in their mind, to arise and say:[foot]Cf. Eliyahu Rabbah, parshah 19[/foot] [foot]Others translate this instruction as follows: "Man should always fear Heaven in seclusion, and confess the truth, and speak truth in his heart, and arise and say:"[/foot]
+<span class="instruction">Always may a person revere Heaven in solitude,[foot]lit. seclusion[/foot]
+to contemplate Truth and articulate truth in their mind, to arise and say:</span>[foot]Cf. Eliyahu Rabbah, parshah 19.
+Others translate this instruction as follows: "Man should always fear Heaven in seclusion, and confess the truth, and speak truth in his heart, and arise and say:"[/foot]
 </div></td>
 </tr>